 The ABoR Bylaws provide the complete detail of the nominating and board election process in addition to outlining the opportunity for members to propose additional nominees through a petition process.
-Below are some frequently asked questions about these processes.

 How are candidates vetted by the Nominating Committee?

 Each candidate submits an extensive application, including information about professional designations, professional references from within the real estate community, service to the industry by way of ABoR or a NAR affiliated real estate organization (ie. Women’s Council of REALTORS®), ABoR, TAR, and NAR Committee Service, and a professional resume.
 Professional references are vetted by two separate members of the Nominating Committee, ethical and legal violations designations are checked on the TREC website and with TAR and NAR.
 The candidates then participated in an interview with the Nominating Committee.
 This extensive process ensures the candidates moved forward are highly qualified leaders that represent a diverse set of Board members.